Frequently Asked Questions

 Technical Architecture and Implementation

-Hong Kong's number portability system relies on a robust technical infrastructure managed by the Office of the Communications Authority (OFCA).
-This centralized system ensures efficient and reliable number porting.
+Hong Kong's number portability system relies on robust technical infrastructure managed by the Office of the Communications Authority (OFCA), ensuring efficient and reliable number porting.

 Core Technical Components